cavossman/dotfiles/README.md

 ## Purpose

 Create a script to provision a new Macbook.
 Install all the necessities.
+Additional provision scripts included.

 ## Additional Considerations